AntonisTorb/Simple-Neural-Network/README.md

 You can optionaly provide:

 - `learning_rate`: The learning rate of the model (default = 0.1).

+If you want the training to happen in batches, instead of after every training dataset, you will also have to provide the following parameters:

+- `batch_size`: The number of training data after which the biases and weights will be adjusted.
+- `training_index`: The training loop index needed to calculate when the adjustments need to happen.

 At this point, the `train` method returns the final result of the calculation, in order to monitor the accuracy during the learning process, so make sure to assign it to a variable.